Anticipated closing costs

-There are certain standard fees linked to closing the sale of a house.
-These expenses are commonly split between the buyer and seller, as directed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in California to help guide you through the process.
+There are certain typical costs linked to closing the sale of a house.
+These costs are usually divided between the buyer and seller, as dictated in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in California to help show you through the deal.

 • Points (optional)